mitchelljustin/pragmatic-lightning/index.md

 ## Generate payment request

-To charge money for the `/weather` API call we need to generate a request for a Bitcoin Lightning payment.
+To charge money for the `/weather` API call we need to generate a request for a Lightning payment.
 In Lightning-land this is called an "invoice".

-Lightning's RPC interface exposes a method called [`addInvoice`](https://api.lightning.community/#addinvoice) that does just that.
+LND's RPC interface exposes a method called [`addInvoice`](https://api.lightning.community/#addinvoice) that does just that.
 Let's change the route handler to use it.

 ```javascript